-It’s built around the metaphor of a human life as a single day.
-And around the idea that our parents start out seeming so amazing in our eyes; then in midlife, so ordinary; then at the end of life, so frail.
+It’s built around the metaphor of a human life as a single day–sunrise to sunset.
+And around the idea that our parents start out seeming so amazing in our eyes; then in midlife, so human; then at the end of life, so frail.
 For better or worse, here it is:

 Season of the Long Goodbyes

 We knew them strong; when their climbing sun

 had scarcely risen much above the trees.

 They sang us “hello,” and “welcome little one,”

 with jostled, nonsense words and rhymes on quieter knees.

 Just as freshly opened eyes must squint at morning glare,

 so for a blessed time we saw them only strong and wise.